tilltue/TLPhotoPicker/README.md

     public var allowedLivePhotos = true
     public var allowedVideo = true
     public var allowedAlbumCloudShared = false
-    public var allowedVideoRecording = true //for camera : allow this option when you want to recording video. public var recordingVideoQuality: UIImagePickerControllerQualityType = .typeMedium //for camera : recording video quality public var maxVideoDuration:TimeInterval? = nil //for camera : max video recording duration
+    public var allowedPhotograph = true // for camera : allow this option when you want to take a photos public var allowedVideoRecording = true //for camera : allow this option when you want to recording video. public var recordingVideoQuality: UIImagePickerControllerQualityType = .typeMedium //for camera : recording video quality public var maxVideoDuration:TimeInterval? = nil //for camera : max video recording duration